DiscreteTom/stickdeck-rs/README.md

 #### Install from GitHub

 1. **_Switch to Desktop Mode on SteamDeck.
 All the following steps are done on SteamDeck in the desktop mode._**
-2. Download `stickdeck-x.x.x.zip` from the [latest release](https://github.com/DiscreteTom/stickdeck-rs/releases/latest) and extract it.
+2. Download `stickdeck-vx.x.x.zip` from the [latest release](https://github.com/DiscreteTom/stickdeck-rs/releases/latest) and extract it.
 3. Run `setup.sh` in the extracted folder.
 4. Run `stickdeck` on SteamDeck, this should open a new window, but your input is not captured now.
 Close the window.
 5. Start `Steam` client (NOT `Returning to Gaming Mode`) in the Desktop Mode.
 In your library, you should find a game called `Spacewar`.
 [Edit its input mapping](https://partner.steamgames.com/doc/features/steam_controller/getting_started_for_devs#14).
 You should have a layout called `stickdeck`, edit it so that all the inputs are mapped to the correct game actions.